-This spinach salad recipe is perfect for lunch or a light dinner.
+This spinach salad recipe with salmon is perfect for lunch or a light dinner.

 Just add a crusty roll and you’re done.